RetroDECK/ES-DE/USERGUIDE.md

 **Display pillarboxes for gamelist videos**

 With this option enabled, there are black pillarboxes (and to a lesser extent letterboxes) displayed around videos with non-standard aspect ratios.
 This will probably be most commonly used for vertical arcade shooters, or for game systems that has a screen in portrait orientation.
 For wider than normal videos, letterboxes are added, but this is quite rare compared to videos in portrait orientation.
-This option looks good on some themes such as rbsimple-DE, but on others it may be more visually pleasing to disable it.
+This option looks good with some theme sets such as rbsimple-DE, but on others it may be more visually pleasing to disable it.
+On less wide displays such as those in 4:3 aspect ratio this option should probably be disabled as it may otherwise add quite excessive letterboxing.

 **Render scanlines for gamelist videos** _(OpenGL renderer only)_